XAt0Se/Recycle_Bin_Sorter_base_on_AI_Web_App/README.md

 # Recycle Bin Sorter Based on AI - Web App

 This project is a web application designed to help users sort recyclable items using an AI model.
-By uploading images of waste items, the AI model will classify them into the appropriate recycling categories.
+By scanning images of waste items, the AI model will classify them into the appropriate recycling categories.

 ## Features

 - **AI-Powered Classification**: Uses AI to identify and sort items into recyclable categories.
-- **Web-Based Interface**: Easy-to-use interface for uploading and viewing results.
+- **Web-Based Interface**: Easy-to-use interface for scanning and viewing results.
 - **Categorized Storage**: Organizes sorted items into folders for each recycling category.

 ## Project Structure